dotnet/runtime/src/coreclr/tools/cdac-build-tool/data-descriptor-blob.md

 where the magic value is `"DACBLOB"` and `EndMagic` is `{0x01, 0x02, 0x03, 0x04}`

-The blob begins with a directory that gives the relative offsets of the `Types`, `FieldPool`, `GlobalLiteralValues`, `GlobalPointerValues` and `Names` fields of the blob.
+The blob begins with a directory that gives the relative offsets of the `Baseline`, `Types`, `FieldPool`, `GlobalLiteralValues`, `GlobalPointerValues` and `Names` fields of the blob.
 The number of elements of each of the arrays is next.
 This is followed by the sizes of the spec structs.